Niwatori401/EatTheDungeonDownloader/README.md

 (Windows) <br>
 https://eternallybored.org/misc/wget/ <br>

 1. After installing Node and placing wget.exe in the directory, run INSTALL.bat.
 This will download the game.
 This can take a *really* long time, so be patient!
 At some points it may appear frozen.
 This is *probably* not the case.
 It should take about twenty minutes to complete, but if it takes more than an hour to install the game on a normal internet connection then there may be a problem.
 Otherwise I advise to just wait it out.
+Note: Part of the install process opens a tab in a Chromium instance!
+Just leave it be and it will close itself.

 2. After all is done in the previous step, hit RUN_GAME.bat.
 This should open a new tab in your web browser with the game loaded.
 If it has nothing on it try refreshing the page.